 - 10-15 cherry tomatoes

 FOR THE BASIL VINAIGRETTE DRESSING

 - ¼ cup (60ml) extra virgin olive oil

 - 1 cup fresh basil

 - 2 tablespoons white balsamic vinegar

 - Use a small scoop or melon baller to form ball-shaped spheres.
-This is optional.
-You may just cut it into cubes or any other shape you like.
+You may also just cut it into cubes or any other shape you like.

-- Place prosciutto at the bottom of a plate or bowl or other serving dishes, tray etc.
+- Place prosciutto slices at the bottom of a plate or bowl or other serving dish of your choice.

-- To make the basil vinaigrette, combine all ingredients in a blender or food processor and blend until smooth.
+- Combine all ingredients in a blender or food processor and blend until smooth.

-- Before serving, drizzle over the vinaigrette or just leave it in a small bowl with a spoon for individual serving.
+- Drizzle the basil vinaigrette dressing over the salad or just serve it in a small bowl with a spoon for individual use.